 [Looking for Charlie's main web site?]

-I was sharing some thoughts on a discussion list and figured others may appreciate the observation.
-Have you ever assumed that what CFFILE Action="upload" is what causes a file to be uploaded to your server?
-It doesn't.
-What it really does is move the uploaded file from a temp directory to your named DESTINATION (as well as validate its type, report the file name, protect against or allow overwrites, and more).
+What the CFFILE Action="upload" does is just move the uploaded file from a temp directory to your named DESTINATION (as well as validate its type, report the file name, protect against or allow overwrites, and more, if you use the attributes on the tag for those features).

 Here's a template that demonstrates it all (see the comments/explanation that would appear onscreen):